CHAPTER BLOG

 David is a serial entrepreneur, having built and sold two consulting businesses.
 He now works with an international network of mentor trainers, supporting organizations in developing capability in coaching and mentoring.
 He maintains a continuous program of research into mentoring, coaching, and leader development.
 He is an accomplished and controversial public speaker in high demand around the world.
 He likes to practice what he preaches, setting himself the goal of achieving at least one major learning challenge each year – these range from sky-diving to becoming a stand-up comic!

-• August 08, 2022 10:23 AM | Cathy Peavy (Administrator)
+• August 08, 2022 10:23 AM | Cathy Peavy

 The Power of Being "To be, or not to be" William Shakespeare.
 August is upon us!
 August was named to honor the first Roman emperor (and grand nephew of Julius Caesar).
 The month of August is marked by majestic dignity or grandeur.